Account Analyst Salary

 Account Analyst Job Listings

 Popular Skills for Account Analyst

 Account Analysts report a focused set of job skills.
 Most notably, skills in Data Analysis, Customer Service, Billing, and Microsoft Excel are correlated to pay that is above average.
 Those listing Microsoft Office as a skill should be prepared for drastically lower pay.
 Microsoft Excel and Billing also typically command lower compensation.
 It is often found that people who know Data Analysis are also skilled in Customer Service.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Survey participants with less than five years' experience pocket $41K on average, but those with five to 10 years of experience enjoy a much bigger median of $43K.
+Although individuals who have less than five years' experience earn $41K on average, people with five to 10 years benefit from a notably larger average of $43K.
 People with 10 to 20 years of experience make an average of about $44K in this role.
-For some reason, Account Analysts with more than two decades of experience report lower paychecks overall; the median sum in this group sits near $43K.
+Account Analysts who have racked up more than two decades of experience report lower incomes overall; the average sum for this crowd comes out to only $43K.